Can You Sweat Out Toxins?

-With the popularity of heated yoga and infrared saunas, there are a lot of wellness claims out there about the benefits of “sweating out toxins.”
+With the popularity of hot yoga and infrared saunas, there are a lot of wellness claims out there around the benefits of “sweating out” toxins.

 If you do have a high level of heavy metals in your body, sweating won’t be a cure-all; instead, consult your physician for more effective forms of treatment.

 Sweating still has a lot of benefits outside of just keeping us cool.
-Molly says that the benefit of “sweating it out” is still very real: “It increases our blood flow, oxygenates our tissues and boosts the feel-good chemicals that lift our mood.”
+The benefit of “sweating it out” is still very real: Sweating increases our blood flow, oxygenates our tissues and boosts the feel-good chemicals that lift our mood.

 Stay hydrated, sit back and let your organs do the work!

 Feel good about that heated vinyasa flow, if you like.
 But don’t think that it’s taking the place of the hard work your liver, intestines and kidneys are doing every day.